Contents

 Intermediate

 C# is a single inheritance language, meaning a class can only have one direct parent.
 Often single inheritance can be a limiting factor or obstacle when designing an application's class hierarchy.
-This course explores how C# interfaces mimick multiple inheritance, enabling a class to take on the properties and methods of other unrelated classes.
+This lesson explores how C# interfaces mimick multiple inheritance, enabling a class to take on the properties and methods of other unrelated classes.

 Intended Audience